metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 ---
 layout: post
-title: Cracking the Monty Hall Problem with brute force simulation
+title: Cracking the Monty Hall problem with brute force simulation
 tags: monty_hall; simulation; R; Rstats; ggplot2
 ---

 On a game show stage before you wait 3 closed doors, behind which have been deposited 2 goats and 1 prize, respectively.
 You are called on to pick a door to be opened to reveal either a goat or a prize.
 The host, Monty Hall, then reveals a goat behind one of the two remaining unpicked doors.
 You are then given the option to switch your door selection to the final unpicked door before the big reveal.
 What should you do?

-This is the [Monty Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem), a kind of logic puzzle involving conditional probability.
+This is the [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem), a kind of logic puzzle involving conditional probability.
 Given that you value prizes over goats and lack prior knowledge about which door the prize is behind, it can be readily shown that switching doors *always* increases your win probability.
 If you stick with your first choice, your success probability never exceeds 1 out of 3, while switching increases your probability to 2 out of 3, a pretty substantial improvement!

-It's telling that the Monty Hall Problem, based on an [actual game show](https://en.wikipedia.org/wiki/Let%27s_Make_a_Deal) from the 1960s, still serves as a good brain teaser to this day.
+It's telling that the Monty Hall problem, based on an [actual game show](https://en.wikipedia.org/wiki/Let%27s_Make_a_Deal) from the 1960s, still serves as a good brain teaser to this day.
 Given its simple rules and decision parameters, it's a problem that lends itself to programmatic simulation.
-In this post, I'll show how I wrote a simulation function that captures the basic (or "classical") rules of the Monty Hall Problem while allowing for exploration of how modifications to the underlying rules and conditions can chanage game outcomes.
+In this post, I'll show how I wrote a simulation function that captures the basic (or "classical") rules of the Monty Hall problem while allowing for exploration of how modifications to the underlying rules and conditions can chanage game outcomes.
 Hopefully I can inspire you to think generally about opportunities to conceptualize problems in simulations with useful code.

 <img src="https://raw.githubusercontent.com/metamaden/montyhall/master/plots/montyhall.png" url="https://github.com/metamaden/montyhall" alt="drawing" width="200" align = "right"/>